 Best Variable-Resistance Cable Machine: Valor Fitness BD-61

-- Features high pulleys, low pulley, multi grip pull up...
+- VERSATILE- Features a high pulley, low pulley, and a...

 Despite its free-weight design, the BD-61 offers variable resistance for one of the most comfortable lifts out there.
 It has 17 different height positions, giving each lift a great level of customizability.
 You also get an accessory pack that lets you hit the ground running: a lat bar, row bar, and a few handles.